Energy Saving Products

 Owens Corning’s commitment to sustainability starts with energy-saving and durable products.

-Fiberglass insulation, first commercialized by Owens Corning in the 1930s, is one of the most widely used type of insulation in the United States, Canada and Mexico today.
+Fiberglass insulation, first commercialized by Owens Corning in the 1930s, is the most widely used type of insulation in the United States, Canada and Mexico today.

-Our Duration® Premium Cool shingles use a highly reflective granule technology that bounces back the sun's rays, helping keep roofs cooler and reduce air conditioning energy levels.
+Our wide color range of “cool roof” shingles use a highly reflective granule technology that bounces back the sun's rays, helping keep roofs cooler and reduce air conditioning energy levels.
 They meet ENERGY STAR® requirements for solar reflectance of .25, the fraction of solar energy reflected by the roof.

 Glass fiber composites also have been shown to have less impact on the environment through comparison of the life cycle assessment of specific parts made from steel and aluminum.
 Life cycle assessment takes into consideration the raw materials extraction, manufacturing, installation, maintenance and end of life of composite parts vs. other materials.